 - Extrinsic allergic alveolitis, caused by the inhalation of organic dust

 - Acute Pulmonary Oedema of High Altitude

-The rashes which started a week ago with itching and redness now turned into vesicular lesions and spread from the initial location of the hand to the volar surfaces of the wrists.
+The rashes which started a week ago with itching and redness soon turned into vesicular lesions and spread from the initial location of the hand to the volar surfaces of the wrists.
 Due to his allergic condition, Rahul had to visit a doctor who advised him to avoid going out.
-As Rahul had to incur expenses on visiting the doctor and medicines, he approached his employer for the compensation.
+As Rahul had to incur expenses on visiting the doctor and medicines, he approached his employer for compensation.

 After scrutinizing all the documents submitted by Rahul, the insurer considered it as an occupational ailment and agreed to settle the claim.
 The insurer also covered medical expenses incurred by Rahul on his treatment.